legal resources necessary to hold negligent facilities accountable.

 Do you have any suspicions that your loved one as a resident in Rainbow Rehabilitation and Healthcare Center was abused, neglected or mistreated.
 If so, take steps now by contacting the Tennessee nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565.
-Our law firm fights aggressively on behalf of Shelby County victims of mistreatment living in long-term facilities including nursing homes in Memphis.
+Our network of attorneys fights aggressively on behalf of Shelby County victims of mistreatment living in long-term facilities including nursing homes in Memphis.

 Let our skilled attorneys file and handle your nursing home abuse compensation claim against all those who caused your loved one harm.
 Our years of experience ensure a successful resolution.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can begin working today on your claim for compensation to ensure your rights are protected.

 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
 This arrangement postpones making upfront payments for our legal services until after we have successfully resolved your compensation claim through a negotiated settlement or jury trial award.
 We can begin representing you in your case today to ensure you receive adequate compensation for your damages.
 All information you share with our law offices will remain confidential.Sources: